Types of Addictions

 Dual diagnosis is when addiction is complicated by a simultaneous mental health disorder.
 Windward Way has the clinical partnerships to effectively treat dual diagnosis.

-Many of the men who enter our program of recovery have been diagnosed with co-occurring disorders.
+Many of the men and women who enter our program of recovery have been diagnosed with co-occurring disorders.
 Our clinical team will be able to provide an addiction treatment for depression.

 Treatment for addiction and dependency at Windward Way, alongside our highly-praised family program will offer the advantage other more generic rehabs cannot provide.

-Windward Way can provide effective OCD therapy through the many treatment modalities we frequently put use for men with OCD seeking our help.
+Windward Way can provide effective OCD therapy through the many treatment modalities we frequently put use for men and women with OCD seeking our help.

 If you persistently worry about everyday events and fear seems to rule your life, it’s possible that there may be a diagnosable condition of anxiety along with your addiction to alcohol and/or drugs.